FreeOurKnowledge/website/_posts/2024-01-01-collective-action-in-science-diamond.md

 ---
 The pledge:

+As a researcher who works in or relates to the field of cognitive science, I agree that the profiteering by third parties in the current publishing system in academia is highly problematic (for a problem analysis see here), and therefore I am willing to declare that:

+I will publish 1 of my first-authored papers with an open access journal that does not charge article processing fees (i.e., under a diamond open access agreement) within 5 years if 500 other cognitive science researchers pledge to do the same

+If and only if the following conditions are met:

+That it is ensured that my pledge will not be made public without my permission if the pledge does not activate.
+When the pledge activates my pledge becomes automatically public, and I will be notified at this point.

 ### What is Diamond Open Access
 [Diamond open access](https://en.wikipedia.org/wiki/Diamond_open_access) refers to publishers that do not ask for payment for publishing their research articles from the reader, nor ask for payment from the author (or their institution) via so-called article processing fees (APCs).
 This is possible for example through journals that are led by universities themselves via their associated university press labels  (e.g., see MIT Press’s journal [OpenMind](https://direct.mit.edu/opmi/pages/submission-guidelines)), or by scientific societies.